-- Head of Internal Audit which provides an opinion on the council's control environment. - Risk Management Protocol that is subject to regular review. - An Anti-Fraud and Corruption Strategy which is subject to regular review.
-An annual fraud report summaries anti-fraud activity in the year. - Annual Governance Statement that provides a high-level summary of how the council is meeting the principles of good governance.. - Internal Audit prepares and delivers a risk-based audit plan which is kept under review to reflect changing priorities and emerging risks. - The council is subject to External Audit and inspection regimes which require action plans which are assigned to officers. - The Audit Committee which oversees the management of governance issues, internal controls, risk management and financial reporting.
-Its performance is subject to annual self-assessment. - Audit Committee Terms of Reference are reviewed annually and revised to reflect professional bodies' expectations and best practice. - The Constitution, through its Overview and Scrutiny Procedure Rules has opportunities for the council's three scrutiny panels to challenge and debate policy and objectives before, during and after decisions are made.
+- Head of Internal Audit which provides an opinion on the council's control environment. - Risk and Opportunities Protocol that is subject to regular review. - An Anti-Fraud and Corruption Strategy which is subject to regular review.
+An annual fraud report summarises anti-fraud activity in the year. - Annual Governance Statement that provides a high-level summary of how the council is meeting the principles of good governance. - Internal Audit prepares and delivers a risk-based audit plan which is kept under review to reflect changing priorities and emerging risks. - The council is subject to External Audit and inspection regimes which require action plans which are assigned to officers. - The Audit Committee which oversees the management of governance issues, internal controls, risk management and financial reporting.
+Its performance is subject to annual self-assessment. - Audit Committee Terms of Reference are reviewed annually and revised to reflect professional bodies' expectations and best practice. - Scrutiny panels are empowered to challenge and debate policy and objectives before, during and after decisions are made.

-Work to commence reviewing the AGS in April 2022
+• Work to commence producing the AGS in April 2024